Skip to main content

 As first assistant director, you could:

-• recruit the cast and crew
+• help to recruit the cast and crew

 • make sure filming stays on schedule

-• supervise a team of 2nd and 3rd ADs and runners
+• supervise a team of 2nd and 3rd ADs, and runners

-• direct the action in the background scenes
+• direct the action in background scenes

 Working environment